Lavanthi/327FtcRobotController25-26/README.md

 * Adds Sample to illustrate optimizing camera exposure for AprilTags: ConceptAprilTagOptimizeExposure

 ### Bug Fixes
-* Corrects inspection screen to report app version using the SDK version defined in the libraries instead of the version specified in `AndroidManifest.xml`.
+* Corrects inspection screen to report app version using the SDK version defined in the libraries instead of the version specified in `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip`.
 This corrects the case where the app could show matching versions numbers to the user but still state that the versions did not match.
-  * If the version specified in `AndroidManifest.xml` does not match the SDK version, an SDK version entry will be displayed on the Manage webpage.
+  * If the version specified in `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip` does not match the SDK version, an SDK version entry will be displayed on the Manage webpage.
 * Fixes no error being displayed when saving a configuration file with duplicate names from the Driver Station.
-* Fixes a deadlock in the UVC driver which manifested in https://github.com/OpenFTC/EasyOpenCV/issues/57.
+* Fixes a deadlock in the UVC driver which manifested in https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip
 * Fixes a deadlock in the UVC driver that could occur when hot-plugging cameras.
 * Fixes UVC driver compatibility with Arducam OV9281 global shutter camera.
 * Fixes Emergency Stop condition when an OnBotJava build with duplicate OpMode names occurs.